POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 Handling Allegations

-• If the alleged allegation/condern is against the DSL/YPSL then the information should be reported to another senior manager or directly to Social Services department for Children’s Services.
+• If a child makes an allegation against a member of staff, it must be reported as a matter of urgency to the designated manager/individual for child protection who will refer to Social Services department for Children’s Services.
+If the allegation is against the designated person then the information should be reported to another senior manager or directly to Social Services department for Children’s Services.
 (This would generally be referred to the authority in which the alleged incident took place).

 Recording

-Action taken to investigate including further action taken e.g. suspension of individual and if relevant: reasons why the matter was not referred to a statutory agency, name of person reporting and to whom it was reported
+if relevant: reasons why the matter was not referred to a statutory agency, name of person reporting and to whom it was reported.

 The record must be stored securely and shared only with those who need to know.